 |16" x 19"

 |This remarkable 38 star American parade flag, printed on plain weave cotton, is an anomaly among its counterparts of the 19th century.
 Across the many hundreds of varieties of parade flags that I have identified, only two other styles display stars with a different number of points throughout.
 The format presented here has 6-pointed stars, not unlike the star of David, but stretched vertically in an almost cartoon-like, modernistic fashion.
 The result is wholly unlike any other parade flag of any period.

 The stars are arranged in linear rows of 8-7-8-7-8.
 Both color and shape contribute significantly to the flag's strong graphic qualities.
 The near-to-square appearance mimics that of infantry battle flags of the time, which is both academically and visually interesting, and simply different than what one would expect of a modern flag.
-Even more impactful is the beautiful light blue color of the flag's canton, which is likewise square in shape and plays a role in its unique appearance.
+Even more impactful is the beautiful light blue canton, likewise square in shape.
 Another unusual trait is the use of white pigment on the white fabric, to print the stars and the white stripes.
-Though not completely unknown, and not of such great importance, it is certainly interesting to see.
+Though not completely unknown, and not of such great importance, this is an unusual manner of production.